yogitadarade/8WeekSqlChallenge/CaseStudy 1-Danny's Dinner/README.md

 **9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?**

+Case expression are really helpful in such scenarois and behave similar to if else statements So if product is sushi then we multiply price by 20 or else multiply price by 10

 ```sql
 SELECT customer_id,
        SUM(CASE WHEN product_name = 'sushi' THEN  (price * 20)